ksch-workflows/arc42/content/09_architecture-decisions/2021-03-05_backend-technoglogy/index.md

 - Google App Engine offers hosting of Java/Spring applications on high-performance VMs which can scale down to zero instances.

 So, it seems like it will be better to use a classic Java/Spring backend instead of a cutting-edge serverless backend.
-Google App Engine will be tried first.
+Both Heroku and Google App Engine seem like a good fit.
-If the auto-scale to zero instances doesn't work, the Heroku free plan can be used as fallback solution.